-While Tokyo simply doesn’t have the same kind of night markets or street markets common to other parts of Asia—don’t panic—the city does have markets that are distinctly its own.
+While Tokyo simply doesn’t have the same kind of night markets or street markets common to other parts of Asia — don’t panic — the city does have markets that are distinctly its own.
 Traditional yokocho alleyways lined with cheap stalls and eateries, hipster farmers markets selling all things artisanal, souvenir-laden tourist traps, these markets come in many forms.
 Some are well-known, some not so, but all are definitely worth a look.
-Below, find an introduction to seven of our favorite Tokyo markets.
+Below, find an introduction to some of the best markets in Tokyo.

 Nakamise Market, or the Nakamise Shopping Street, is the narrow stretch between the outer and inner gates of Sensoji Temple in Asakusa.
 As far as souvenir markets go, it’s up there with the best of them, with over 90 stalls and a history dating back to the 17th century.

 Shopping at Nakamise Market isn’t without its difficulties, however.
 You’re going to need patience; this place is choked with enthusiastic tourists almost constantly, meaning even catching a glimpse of what’s on offer at the stalls that line the way is somewhat of a challenge.
 Surmount the throng and you’ll be rewarded with a great selection of traditional souvenirs, from replica samurai swords and kimonos to delicate confectionery and wooden toys.
 As always with these type of spots, there’s a fair amount of junk to sift through, but shop around and you’re sure to find that perfect memento.

 Need help deciding on the perfect souvenir?
 Check out our article on great Japanese souvenirs.

 Getting there: Two minute walk from Asakusa Station.